Total-internal-reflection deflectometry for measuring small deflections of a fluid surface: Obtaining surface deformation from projected image distortions

-{The last step is to relate the displacement vector $\vec{u}(\vec{r})$ to the actual {vertical} deformation ${h(\vec{r},t)}$ of the liquid surface.
-To do so, we consider the ray optics of the setup.
-As illustrated in figure \ref{fig:tirdoptics}, a source object is placed at position $P$}, from which a light ray travels towards the `mirror' (here, the air-water interface). {A}lthough we measure the displacement fields by tracking the deformation of a fixed pattern ($O \rightarrow O'$ in figure \ref{fig:tirdsetup}), the deformations actually take place at the air-water interface.
-In other words, it is the mirror that deforms, and makes the apparent-object behind it look distorted.
+The last {task} is to relate the displacement vector $\vec{u}(\vec{r})$ to the actual {vertical} deformation ${h(\vec{r},t)}$ of the liquid surface.
+To do so, we {need to} consider the ray optics of the setup {in some detail}.
+As illustrated in figure \ref{fig:tirdoptics}, {an object (source)} is placed at position $P$, from which a light ray travels towards the `mirror' (here, the air-water interface) {from which it is reflected into the camera}.
+Although we measure the displacement fields by tracking the deformation of a fixed pattern, the deformations actually take place at the air-water interface.
+In other words, it is the mirror that deforms, and makes the {image of the object} behind it look distorted.
 The reader is asked to refer to figure \ref{fig:tirdoptics} as a guide.
-Since the water surface can both move vertically, or just tilt by some angle, we have here a set of two, {generally} coupled problems, {which we may treat as uncoupled by virtue of the smallness of the free surface deformations that we aim to measure:} the `mirror' {may} undergo angular deflection (figure \ref{fig:tirdoptics}(a)), or it {may} simply {move in the vertical direction} (figure \ref{fig:tirdoptics}(b)).
+Since the water surface can {either (and often simultaneously) shift over a vertical distance $h$ or tilt by some angle $\alpha$ in either the $(y,z)$-plane (i.e., parallel to the plane in which camera and pattern lie) or the $(x,z)$-plane (that is, perpendicular to it)}, we have here a set of {three}, generally coupled problems, which we may treat as uncoupled by virtue of the smallness of the free surface deformations that we aim to measure: the `mirror' may undergo angular deflection in {two directions (figures \ref{fig:tirdoptics}(a) and \ref{fig:tirdoptics}(b)), or it may simply shift in the vertical direction (figure \ref{fig:tirdoptics}(c)).}